ryanmcguirecode/Chess/README.txt

 You can install pillow by running 'pip install pillow' in the terminal.

-To run the normal version with GUI navigate to this folder in the terminal and run 'python3 chess_gui.py' You can also run the command line version with no visual elements with 'python3 chess.py'
+To run the normal version with GUI navigate to this folder in the terminal and run 'python3 chess_gui.py' You can also run the command line version with no visual elements with 'python3 -i chess.py' followed by 'play_cl()'

 If the pictures aren't loading make sure the directory referenced in chess_gui.py is correct.